 - Utilize our Medical Advisory Board to provide the latest news in SUDEP research and SUDEP-related issues.

-Click on 'About SUDEP' in the left column to learn more about this tragic category of death.
+Click on 'About SUDEP' in the left column to learn more about this unfortunate risk of mortality in epilepsy.
 Click here to read parent testimonials about SUDEP given before the Institute of Medicine panel ahead of its 2012 Report, called Epilepsy Across the Spectrum.